What is Cri du Chat syndrome?

 Diagnosis and testing for Cri du Chat syndrome

 Health professionals can diagnose Cri du Chat syndrome based on the syndrome’s distinctive cry.
 They also look for the physical signs and problems that usually come with the cry.
-The syndrome can be confirmed using genetic testing.
+The syndrome can be confirmed with genetic testing.

 Early intervention services for children with Cri du Chat syndrome

-Services and support for children with Cri du Chat syndrome
+Financial support for children with Cri du Chat syndrome

 Looking after yourself and your family